How Much DSA for Google Interview? Less Than You Think

 1. Python

 That's the mechanism.
 But in an interview, the identification skill matters more than the implementation.
-Without training, most engineers see this problem and reach for greedy or dynamic programming.
-They don't recognise that the answer space is searchable because they've never been taught to look for the monotonic feasibility property.
-Google tests this pattern because it separates engineers who reason from first principles from those who pattern-match against memory.
+Without training, the instinct is to reach for greedy or dynamic programming.
+The answer space doesn't look searchable because the monotonic feasibility property isn't something you've been taught to recognise.
+Google tests this pattern because it separates reasoning from first principles from pattern matching against memory.

 On Codeintuition, the Searching course teaches Predicate Search as a distinct pattern with its own identification lesson.
 You learn to recognise the structural triggers (monotonic feasibility, continuous answer space, yes/no feasibility check) before you ever see the problems.
 Once you can spot those triggers, the pattern transfers to questions you haven't practised.